 - III.
 The membership of the World Service Board of Trustees conforms to the following: - A. The number of trustees serving at any time is limited to a maximum of seventeen (17). - B. There are two types of trustees: addict member of NA, or nonaddict.
-At least two-thirds of the trustees are recovering addicts. - C. The qualifications required of addict trustees include: - The willingness to serve as a member of the board; - A commitment to service, as shown by experience working as a member of other NA service committees and their contribution to the continuation and growth of the fellowship;

-- 3) The time and resources necessary for active trusteeship; - 4) A minimum of eight years continuous abstinence from drugs; - 5) A good working knowledge of the Twelve Traditions and Twelve Steps of NA; and, - 6) Nomination by a World Service Conference participant. - D. The qualifications required of our nonaddict trustees are: - The willingness to serve as a member of the board; - 2) Previous experience on a trustee committee; - 3) The time and resources necessary for active trusteeship; - 4) A good working knowledge of the Twelve Traditions of NA; - 5) A good understanding of the nature of the addict and our program of recovery; and, - 6) Nomination by the World Service Board of Trustees. - E. A trustee is selected by the following procedure: Candidates for the board are nominated and elected at the World Service Conference.
+At least two-thirds of the trustees are recovering addicts. - C. The qualifications required of addict trustees include: - 1.
+The willingness to serve as a member of the board; - 2.
+A commitment to service, as shown by experience working as a member of other NA service committees and their contribution to the continuation and growth of the fellowship: - 3.
+The time and resources necessary for active trusteeship: - 4.
+A minimum of eight years continuous abstinence from drugs; - 5.
+A good working knowledge of the Twelve Traditions and Twelve Steps of NA; - 6.
+A working knowledge of the Twelve Concepts for NA Service; and, - 7.
+Nomination by a World Service Conference participant. - D. The qualifications required of our nonaddict trustees are: - 1.
+The willingness to serve as a member of the board; - 2.
+Previous experience on a trustee committee; - 3.
+The time and resources necessary for active trusteeship; - 4.
+A good working knowledge of the Twelve Traditions of NA; - 5.
+A working knowledge of the Twelve Concepts for NA Service; - 6.
+A good understanding of the nature of the addict and our program of recovery; and. - 7.
+Nomination by the World Service Board of Trustees. - E. A trustee is selected by the following procedure: Candidates for the board are nominated and elected at the World Service Conference.
 There is a separate election for trustee positions.
 Each trustee must receive a two-thirds majority vote of the World Service Conference to be elected.
 Separate elections will be held for addict trustees and nonaddict trustees. - F. Addict trustees are elected for five-year terms.
 Nonaddict trustees are elected for three-year terms.
 Terms begin at the commencement of the May/June WSB meeting each conference year. - G. A trustee may be suspended from active trusteeship by a two-thirds vote of the entire membership of the WSB.
 A trustee may be removed from their position by a two-thirds vote of the WSC.
 A suspended trustee shall not be considered a voting member of the board during the suspension period. - H. Regular trustee meetings shall consist of full board and committee meetings, and shall include all regular trustees, committee members, and WSO staff assigned to assist the board. - IV.
 The responsibility of the World Service Board of Trustees is to provide guidance and direction.
-This responsibility includes, but is not limited to, the following: - A. Development and recommendation of policies for NA which will help the fellowship achieve its primary purpose. - B. Participation in development of the priorities and focus of world services. - C. Assistance in determining the direction of the World Service Office. - D. Participation in the development and review of world service budgets. - E. Management of projects committed to the board by the WSC. - F. Involvement in the growth and development of NA communities worldwide. - G. Education and training for the fellowship through involvement in workshops, learning days, and conventions. - H. Membership on world service committees concerned with budget, travel, translations, etc. - Response to questions and concerns and promotion of communication within the fellowship.
+This responsibility includes, but is not limited to, the following: - A. Development and recommendation of policies for NA which will help the fellowship achieve its primary purpose. - B. Participation in development of the priorities and focus of world services. - C. Assistance in determining the direction of the World Service Office. - D. Participation in the development and review of world service budgets. - E. Management of projects committed to the board by the WSC. - F. Involvement in the growth and development of NA communities worldwide.

+- G. Education and training for the fellowship through involvement in workshops, learning days, and conventions. - H. Membership on world service committees concerned with budget, travel, translations, etc. - I. Response to questions and concerns and promotion of communication within the fellowship.

-THE WORLD SERVICE CONFERENCE(2)
+THE WORLD SERVICE CONFERENCE2